jq153387/avancevl.github.io/_pages/en/recruit/whiteboard.md

 The entire process is 2 full days, which is much longer than our **[Accelerated Take Home Exam]({{ site.baseurl }}/recruit/takehome.html).**

 ### 5. Longer preparation time.
 Candidates will need to memorize and review algorithms.
-This is a lot of unnecessary extra work that won't be relevant to your day-to-day job
+This is a lot of unnecessary extra work that won't be relevant to your day-to-day job.